GeorgeHarland/RandomTower/README.md

 # RandomTower

 A small hobby.
-Making an idle(ish) tower game with TypeScript, Preact, and Phaser.JS.
+Making a tower survival game with TypeScript, Preact, and Phaser.JS.

 Code is messy.
 I'm not following any designs, but I'm doing small refactors each time I work on it.